 The reviewer may ask to see materials that demonstrate the parent or guardian is providing regular, thorough instruction during the school year in the required subject areas.
 Some items that the parent or guardian may provide include instructional materials, reading materials, and examples of the child’s writing, worksheets, workbooks, creative materials, and tests.
 This is not an exhaustive list, though, and thus the parent or guardian may provide other materials that he or she finds relevant, so long as they are sufficient to demonstrate regular, thorough instruction.

 Portfolio reviews occur twice a year, at the end of each semester.
 No more than three reviews can occur during a school year.
 Although the parent or guardian must agree to permit a representative of the local education agency to review the portfolio, discuss the instructional program, and observe instruction, the local education agency can only conduct its reviews at a time and place mutually agreeable to both parties.
-Home visits are not mandatory in Maryland, but may occur with parental consent.

 What do I do if the local education agency deems my home instruction program deficient?